-Survivor labor pension: The deceased's length-of-service period and insurance coverage period are not considered.
+Survivor labor pension: Paid irrespective of the deceased's length-of-service period and coverage periods.

 Eligible survivors are widows older than age 55 (widowers older than age 60) or unemployed and caring for children younger than age 14 or disabled; children up to age 18 (age 23 if a student, no limit if disabled before age 18); brothers and sisters up to age 18; and grandfathers aged 61 or older and grandmothers aged 56 or older.